 Five children injured after tree falls in public park

-Two children were airlifted to hospital with serious injuries after an incident in Essex park
+Children taken to hospital, including two who are seriously injured, after incident in Essex park

-Five children have been injured after a tree fell in a public park, with two children hospitalised with serious injuries.
+Five children have been injured after a tree fell in a public park, including two who are in a serious condition.

-Officers were called to reports of a tree falling in Chalkwell Park in Southend, at around 3pm on Saturday, Essex Police said.
+Emergency services were called to reports of a tree falling in Chalkwell Park in Southend, at around 3pm on Saturday, police said.

+Two children suffered serious injuries in the incident, ambulance crews said.
+Three more were taken to the hospital with minor injuries.

 “We remain on the scene of a serious incident at Chalkwell Park.
-Officers, alongside ambulance and fire service colleagues, are responding,” the force said.
+Officers, alongside ambulance and fire service colleagues, are responding,” Essex Police said in a statement.

 “There have been a number of casualties and our work at the scene is ongoing.